 GTO was awesome.

-Beach Boy sang about it.
+Beach Boys sang about it.

 Little GTU.

-So I had a Laman's.
+So I had a head of Le Mans.

-I did have the money to order a walnut shift knob.
+I did have the money to order a Walnut shift knob.

 It was a four-speed.

-That was the um the one liberty I took with it.
+That was the one liberty I took.

 My first car was a Pontiac.

-My second car was the Buick third car was a Pontiac.
+My second car was a Buick.

 Now there aren't any Pontiacs anymore.